DKensin/C/README.md

 # c
-Learn the C programming language.
+Learn the C programming language from sratch.